pyshare/datalookup/docs/index.rst

 AND, OR - filtering
 -------------------

-Keyword argument queries - in :meth:`filter()`, etc. - are "AND"ed together.
+Keyword argument queries - in :meth:`~datalookup.Dataset.filter()`, etc. - are
+"AND"ed together.
 If you need to execute more complex queries (for example, queries with OR statements), you can combine two filter request with "|".

 .. code-block:: python